aws/amazon-chime-sdk-js/guides/05_Simulcast.md

 |---                  |---                 |
 |Chrome               |76+                 |

-> Note: Simulcast in Amazon Chime SDK for JavaScript should also work in Chromium-based browsers on desktop like Chromium Edge and Opera; and Chromium-Webview and Samsung Internet browser on mobile.
+> Note: Simulcast in Amazon Chime SDK for JavaScript should also work in Chromium-based browsers on desktop like Chromium Edge and Opera; and on mobile like Chromium-Webview and Samsung Internet.

 ### Simulcast resolutions and behavior